Ashraf Ghani to visit Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Afghan President Ashraf Ghani has accepted Prime Minister Imran Khan’s invitation to visit Pakistan and it is expected to take place in the first quarter of 2021.
+ISLAMABAD: Afghan President Ashraf Ghani has accept Prime Minister Imran Khan’s invitation to visit Pakistan and it is expected to take place in the first quarter of 2021.

 After the visit of Imran Khan’s one-day visit to Kabul, the two countries have decided that their state heads will visit each other’s capital alternately to keep the momentum going.